 Getting to the lake is quite easy if you have your own method of transportation.

-There are possibly buses that will take you to Wufeng (五峰) from either Hsinchu or Jhudong but once you arrive in the beautiful old Aboriginal villlage you’ll have to hike down the hill to the river, cross the bridge and then keep hiking to the “Celestial Lake Campground” (仙湖露營區) that is closest to the lake.
+There are possibly buses that will take you to Wufeng (五峰) from either Hsinchu or Jhudong but once you arrive in the beautiful old Indigenous villlage you’ll have to hike down the hill to the river, cross the bridge and then keep hiking to the “Celestial Lake Campground” (仙湖露營區) that is closest to the lake.

 If you have your own method of transportation, be it car or scooter it is quite easy to get to the lake but rather than me giving a long list of directions it would probably be better just to check out Xiao-Fei’s Map